clay/clay-kiln/docs/api.md

 Validators must return an array of errors (or warnings), where each issue includes `uri`, and `field` properties.
 Optionally, an issue may include `location` (which creates a link to the relevant form) and `preview` (which displays context for an issue).

+{% hint style="info" %}

-> #### info::Validating The DOM
+#### Validating The DOM

->
-> While validators may do DOM lookups to determine validity, remember that DOM lookups are slow compared to reducing on the `state` object directly.
+While validators may do DOM lookups to determine validity, remember that DOM lookups are slow compared to reducing on the `state` object directly.
 Please keep this in mind when writing validators that only concern themselves with page/component/etc data.

+{% endhint %}

 ### Utilities